Salman Schocken: Family

-In 1910 Salman Schocken married Zerline (Lilli) Ehrmann, a twenty-year-old German Jewish woman from Frankfurt.
+In 1910 Salman Schocken married Zerline "Lilli" Ehrmann, a twenty-year-old German Jewish woman from Frankfurt.
 They had four sons and one daughter.
 Their eldest son, Gustav Gershom Schocken, succeeded his father at the Schocken publishing house in Tel Aviv and at the Haaretz newspaper.
 Another son, Gideon Schocken, became a Haganah fighter and later a general and the head of the Manpower Directorate of the Israel Defense Forces.

-Schocken house in Jerusalem
+Villa Schocken in Jerusalem

-The home of Salman Schocken is at 7 Smolenskin Street in the Rehavia neighborhood of Jerusalem.
+The home of Salman Schocken at what is now 7 Smolenskin Street is in the Rehavia neighborhood of Jerusalem.
 It was designed by Erich Mendelsohn.
 The building, constructed of Jerusalem stone between 1934 and 1936, was originally surrounded by a spacious 1.5 acre garden.
-In 1957, the property was sold to the Jerusalem Academy of Music and Dance, which invited another architect, Joseph Klarvin, to design an additional front wing of classrooms facing the street.
+During the British Mandate the building was taken over by the British and used as the residence of General Evelyn Barker.
+In 1957, the property was sold to the Jerusalem Academy of Music and Dance which invited another architect, Joseph Klarvin, to design an additional front wing of classrooms facing the street.
 Klarvin also added a third story, dispensing with the pergolas and blocking over the oval pool in the courtyard.

 Schocken also had a library built in Jerusalem for his significant book collection.
-The building was also designed by Erich Mendelsohn and was built at 6 Balfour Street, a few buildings over from the home.
-Today, the historic building is home to the Schocken Institute for Jewish Research of the Jewish Theological Seminary of America.
+The building was also designed by Erich Mendelsohn and was built at what is now 6 Balfour Street, close to his home.
+Today the historic building is home to the Schocken Institute for Jewish Research of the Jewish Theological Seminary of America.
 The Institute houses the Salman Schocken Library and other important archives and collections of Jewish and other books.